-My primary research interests are applied ethics, bioethics, medical and health law, health policy, moral psychology, experimental philosophy and philosophy of science.
-In the past, I also explored issues in phenomenology, aesthetics and the history of philosophy.
+My primary research interests are applied ethics, bioethics, medical law and health policy, moral psychology, experimental philosophy and phenomenology.
+In the past, I explored issues in aesthetics and the history of philosophy.

 For further details, please drop by my Academia.edu page: